Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-5/problem_2.md

 <img src="https://user-images.githubusercontent.com/252020/169448681-0d76f78c-a9e7-4c9b-a30c-396c90968f42.png" width="30%">

-And no we cann't lift them all together and flip.
-Way too heavy.
+And no we cannot lift them all together and flip.
+What are we, Popeye?
+It's way too heavy.
 We have to do it plate by plate.

 If we have a stack of data in a Stack ADT, how would you reverse its elements without using any loop or any additional buffer?